pcktdmp/helmfile-workshop/README.md

 * When to `staging`?
 * And when and how to `production`?

-You could try to implement this with `https://githooks.com/#:~:text=Git%20hooks%20are%20scripts%20that,Git%20hooks%20are%20run%20locally.` although the important part is to know how to conceptually solve this.
+You could try to implement this with [git hooks](https://githooks.com/#:~:text=Git%20hooks%20are%20scripts%20that,Git%20hooks%20are%20run%20locally) although the important part is to know how to conceptually solve this.

-** Helm & Helmfile hero assignment: Implement Helm Secrets for managing secrets inside value files.
+### Helm & Helmfile hero assignment: Implement Helm Secrets for managing secrets inside value files.

 https://github.com/zendesk/helm-secrets